yu68/RNA-Hi-C/doc/source/Analysis_pipeline.rst

                         interactions to call intersections, default: 1
     -o OUTPUT, --output OUTPUT
                           specify output file
-    -c, --compare         Use a set of different 'nbase' to call overlaps and find the best one. if nbase=-200, then choose from [0,-10,-20,...,-200]
+    -p, --pvalue          calculate p-values based on 100times permutations

-  require numpy and matplotlib if set '-c'
+  require 'random'&'numpy'&'scipy' module if set '-p'

-if "-c" option is set, then the program will also output a plot to show different numbers of intersections (overlaps) given a sequence of different "-n" parameters.
+if "-p" option is set, then the program will do permutation for 100 times by shuffling the two partners of interactions in set a.
+A p-value will be calculate based on permutation distribution.